Chapter 20:

 The mop swirled in the water but nothing happened.

-“If they catch us, you’ll be sealed without hope until you fade away.
+“If they catch us, you’ll be sealed until you fade away.
 That what you want?”

-Within moments the water level dropped to his ankles.
+Within moments the water level dropped.
 He mopped the elevators door clean.
-The force of the water spraying pushed his boots back.
-Jets from the sides prevented backsplash.
+The spraying force pushed his boots back.
+Jets from the sides prevented backsplash from harming him.

 True to command, Zenobia brought him to the first floor.
-It took him another minute to cut through the seal doors and step into the hall.
-By now the sound of sirens and helicopter rotors was overwhelming.
+It took him another minute to cut through the sealing doors.
+By now the sirens and helicopter rotors were overwhelming.

-“Tshk,” A deep smoky exhale escape tense nostrils, “Only one way out now.
+“Tshk,” A deep smoky exhale escape tense nostrils, “Only one way out.
 You will absolutely not go insane, got it?
 A little at a time.”

 He held the mop like a machine gun while aiming it at the wall.
-With shifts of his hand, he commanded the water to start and stop.
+With shifts of his hands, he commanded the water.
 Once the wall crumbled, he confirmed the other side was empty and ran through.
-His back rolled against the wall once outside the building.
+His back rolled against the wall outside the building.
 The mop tucked against his chest like a loaded gun.

 The police were still setting up the perimeter.
-He relaxed.
-The mop dropped back into the leather satchel.
+Mop dropped back into the leather satchel.
 He wound his way through an alley without finding any barricades and into a gathering crowd.
-A firetruck whizzed by with a blaring alarm.
-Helicopters swarmed overhead.
-He strolled away from the scene.
+A firetruck whizzed by blaring an alarm.
+Helicopters swarmed the night sky as Darius strolled away from the scene of the crime.

-The sign of the twenty-four-hour parking lot flickered.
-A slight breeze blew from the ocean.
-A boxy white pick-up truck waited.
-Murky water bubbled from the drainage system as he paid the machine to release his vehicle.
+The twenty-four-hour parking lot's neon sign flickered.
+A slight ocean breeze cut the humidity.
+His boxy white pick-up truck waited.
+Murky water bubbled from the drainage system as he paid a machine to release his vehicle.
 The bag bounced on the passenger seat.
-The cap limped over top of it.
+The cap limped over top it.

 “I hate hats.
 Sorry, but not you.
 You did a good job.”

 Darius shifted out of park and pulled onto the ramp.
-Something slammed into the back of his truck.
+The truck rumbled as if a bucket rolled against the back plate of the cab.
+Or it sounded like someone hit him from behind.
 Darius jumped against his safety belt.
 He looked to the right, to the left, and then back through the rear window.
-Since he saw nothing, he turned left and then turned again at the sign for the road to the factory islands.
+Since he saw nothing, he turned left and then right at the intersection toward the factory islands.

 Ramen-sensei